 “Be prepared” is a valuable motto not just for the Boy Scouts, but also for anyone who lives in the path of hurricanes, in earthquake or flood zones or in other areas where natural disasters can strike.

-Almost 110 years later in 2017 — one of the most expensive and traumatic years for hurricanes and wildfires in the United States — being prepared for a natural disaster means:
+In 2017, one of the most expensive and traumatic years for hurricanes and wildfires in the United States, being prepared for a natural disaster means:

 - Paying attention to weather news and responding accordingly.